Luca de Meester

-Luca Ramon de Meester de Tilbourg (born 26 January 2004) is a German professional footballer who plays as a winger for SV Sandhausen.
+Luca Ramon de Meester de Tilbourg (born 26 January 2004) is a German professional footballer who plays as a winger for Bonner SC.

 Career

 Youth

 Born in Germany, de Meester began his career with the youth team of Hennef 05.
 In 2014, he then moved to 1.
 FC Köln and played up to the U17 team.
 In 2021, he joined the U19 team of Viktoria Köln.

 Viktoria Köln

 In November 2021, de Meester scored on his senior team debut for Viktoria Köln in a 5–1 away win against SSV Bornheim in the second round of the 2021–22 Middle Rhine Cup.
 He came in as a substitute in the 80th minute, replacing Simon Handle and scored Viktoria's fifth goal of the match four minutes later.
 In June 2022, de Meester signed his first professional contract until June 2025.
 On 16 September 2023, de Meester made his 3.
 Liga debut in a 2–1 away defeat against Borussia Dortmund II, coming in as a substitute, replacing Michael Schultz in the 90th minute.
 In February 2024, de Meester scored his first league goal in a 5–2 home defeat against 1.
 FC Saarbrücken.
 He came in as a second-half substitute, replacing Thomas Idel, scoring Viktoria's second goal of the match in the 91st minute.
 Three days later, de Meester scored his second league goal in a comeback win against Sandhausen.
 He scored Viktoria Köln's equalizing goal in the 64th minute after conceding a goal in the 59th minute.